spectrocloud/librarium/content/docs/06-integrations/00-byoos.md

 <br />

-You can create custom OS images for the infrastructure provider you are using by using image creation tools.
+Image creation tools are available to help you create custom OS images for the infrastructure provider you are using.
 The following is a list of commonly used tools for creating a custom OS:

 <br />